TrustedComputingGroup/pandoc/guide.md

 ::: Informative :::
 This is the only informative text block in this document.

-These blocks can contain multiple paragraphs, tied together by lines containing just ">".
+These blocks can contain multiple paragraphs.

 These blocks can even contain tables!
 However, be wary of providing tables that are too large in an Informative Text block.